SoBo7a/MSFS-Events-Calendar-Viewer/README.md

 - Follow the installation prompts to complete the installation process.
 - After the installation is finished, you can launch the app from your desktop or applications menu.

 Please note that if you encounter any warnings during the installation process, they can be safely ignored as the app is open-source and doesn't contain any malicious code.
-If you prefer, you can also build the application yourself by following the instructions provided in the source code.
+If you prefer, you can also build the application yourself by following the instructions below.

 ## Development Setup